axcdnt/snitch/README.md

 # Snitch

-Snitch is a binary that helps your TDD cycle or not so TDD by watching tests and implementations of Go files.
+Snitch is a binary that helps your TDD cycle (or not) by watching tests and implementations of Go files.
-It works by scanning files, checking the modification date and when changed, giving feedback on your console.
+It works by scanning files, checking the modification date and when changed, re-runs the tests.

 It's usual in Go projects to keep the implementation and tests under the same package, so this binary follows this _convention_.